Join a global concert for cooperation on 10 November 2019

-- Battling for Peace by Anthony White (scored for symphony orchestra)
+- Battling for Peace, for symphony orchestra, by Anthony White (view score)

-- Good Friday Agreement by Clare Paddi Salters (scored for SATB choir)
+- Good Friday Agreement, for SATB choir, by Clare Paddi Salters (view score)

-- Winning the Peace by Paul Anderson (single melody line)
+- Winning the Peace, for solo violin, by Paul Anderson (view score)

 Scores and parts for all three pieces are available to download on the iPlay4Peace Facebook page.
-The project also encourages musicians to arrange any of the pieces to suit instruments or voices in their group.
+A number of arrangments are also available and musicians are very much encouraged to arrange any of the pieces to suit the instruments or voices in their group.